Thrive Peer Mentoring Programme (2016-2021)

-As part of the additional support available to Wiltshire Thrive Hub schools Kidscape worked with 10 Wiltshire secondary schools, supporting them to establish a peer mentoring programme.
+As part of the additional support available to Wiltshire Thrive Hub schools Kidscape worked with 10 Wiltshire secondary schools, to develop and support a peer mentoring programme between 2016 and 2018.

 Kidscape provided training, resources and support for school staff, which enabled them to train and support pupils in their schools to become peer mentors.

-The programme aimed to enhance early intervention and prevention of low level mental health and wellbeing issues amongst their pupils.
+The programme aims to enhance early intervention and prevention of low level mental health and wellbeing issues amongst their pupils.

 Older pupils were matched with younger pupils in one-on-one relationships to provide guidance and serve as positive role models.